Mission 23 · Stage 3

 Think of it like

-Like pressing start on a phone stopwatch — it remembers the start moment for you.
+It's like a stopwatch on a phone — it remembers the moment you pressed start.

 Meet the parts